 Grimsby Lakeside real estate guide & listings for sale

-Grimsby Lakeside is fairly good for those who enjoy quiet areas, as there tend to be low levels of noise from traffic - however some parts can be quite loud, especially closer to the railway line or Queen Elizabeth Way.
-Public green spaces aren't well-distributed, which results in them being very hard to reach from a lot of locations within this neighbourhood.
+Grimsby Lakeside is quiet, as there are low levels of noise from traffic - however some parts can be quite loud, especially close to Queen Elizabeth Way or the railway line.
+Green spaces aren't well-distributed, which makes them very difficult to access.